rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>Host Jonathan Park dives deep with assistant news editor Benjamin Gamson on what it was like interviewing the two elected state officials representing the districts containing USC: California State Sen. Lola Smallwood-Cuevas and Assemblymember Reggie Jones-Sawyer.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/26/on-interviewing-elected-state-officials-with-benjamin-gamson/">On interviewing elected state officials with Benjamin Gamson</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/26/on-interviewing-elected-state-officials-with-benjamin-gamson/">On interviewing elected state officials with Benjamin Gamson</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/26/on-interviewing-elected-state-officials-with-benjamin-gamson/>